prosody/prosody-docker/README.md

 # Prosody Docker

 This is the Prosody Docker image building repository.
-Its only really designed to be used on the Prosody build server for pushing to the [Docker registry](https://registry.hub.docker.com/repos/prosody/).
+Its only really designed to be used on the Prosody build server for pushing to the [Docker registry](https://registry.hub.docker.com).

+For images please see here: [Prosody on Docker](https://registry.hub.docker.com/u/prosody/prosody/).

 It works by coping in a recently built `deb` file and running the install on the system.